Pollution Prevention & Chemical Management

 Chemical Management (Performance)

 Epson has a system in place to control chemical substances in its production processes.
 We specify what substances are prohibited or restricted within the Epson Group and carefully assess the safety of chemicals before they are used at any Epson site.
 We use a "E-Chem" chemical substances management system to register information about chemical substances used in production as well as in other areas.
 The system is also used to track the quantities of substances used, volatile organic compound (VOC) released into the environment, and emissions of substances subject to reporting under the Pollution Release and Transfer Registers (PRTR) system.
-We report and publish data on these chemical substances and communicate with local communities to build trust.

 Please see ESG data for data on PRTR substance emissions and VOC emissions.